-In addition to university-wide resources, the Schar School has a dedicated team of student services and career development advisors to assist you in your academic and professional plans.
 The Master of Public Administration program prepares students for a range of industries and roles in the public and private sectors.
 In a recent graduating class career outcomes survey, the following were the top employers of MPA program graduates:

 - Arlington County Government

 - Booz Allen Hamilton